 There are a number of noteworthy results here.
-First, the rejection rates using the asymptotic critical values range from 0.166 to 0.624.
+First, rejection rates for the FGLS(Parks) estimator using χ^2 critical values range from 0.166 to 0.624.
 In other words, if we were to use a 5% significance level, we would reject the true null hypothesis anywhere from 17% to 62% of the time.
-Further, as foreshadowed above, performance deterioriates markedly as N increases holding T constant (within each panel in the table), and as T decreases holding N constant (from top panel to bottom panel).
+Further, as foreshadowed above, performance deteriorates markedly as N increases holding T constant (within each panel in the table), and as T decreases holding N constant (from top panel to bottom panel).
 In contrast, the bootstrap procedure does much better.
 Rejection rates for the bootstrap range from 0.018 to 0.060, close to the 0.05 benchmark.

 The last column provides a comparison with Beck and Katz's PCSE estimator.
-As noted in the introduction, the PCSE procedure has been promoted as producing standard errors, and associated test results, that are superior to the Parks estimator -- though at some cost in efficiency.
-Indeed, the improved performance of the PCSE over the Parks estimator with asymptotic standard errors is evident by comparing rejection rates in Column (3) and Column (1), respectively.
+As noted in the introduction, the PCSE procedure has been promoted as producing standard errors, and associated test results, that are superior to the FGLS(Parks) estimator -- though at some cost in efficiency.
+Indeed, the improved performance of the PCSE over the FGLS(Parks) estimator with asymptotic standard errors is evident by comparing rejection rates in Column (4) and Column (2), respectively.
 It is also evident, however, that it performs substantially worse than the bootstrap procedure.
-A comparison of Columns (3) with Column (2) shows that rejection rates for the PCSE are further from the 0.05 benchmark than those for the bootstrap in 11 of 12 experiments, and of equal distance in one (T=11,N=10,Restriction=1).
+A comparison of Column (4) with Column (3) shows that rejection rates for the PCSE are further from the 0.05 benchmark than those for the bootstrap in all 12 experiments.

-The last row in each panel reports mean column values across the different experiments for T=20 and T=11, respectively.
+The last row in each panel reports mean and standard deviation column values across the different experiments for T=20 and T=11, respectively.
 It provides a crude measure of overall performance, with values closer to 0.05 indicating better overall performance.
-The bootstrap procedure demonstrates superior performance over both the PCSE estimator and the Parks model with asymptotic critical values.
+The bootstrap procedure demonstrates superior inferential performance over both the PCSE estimator and the FGLS(Parks) estimators.
 In the T=20 experiments, the mean rejection rates are 0.044 versus 0.154 and 0.276, respectively.
-In the T=11 experiments, they are 0.039 versus 0.182 and 0.405.
-Results from synthetic panel datasets modelled after two additional datasets.
+In the T=11 experiments, they are 0.039 versus 0.199 and 0.415.

+Results from synthetic panel datasets modelled after additional datasets.
 In this next section, we perform further performance tests.
 The goal is to investigate whether our bootstrap procedure continues to perform well when tested on synthetic datasets very different from those based on the Grunfeld data.
-Whereas the Grunfeld data related a firm's investment to its market value and capital stock, the next two datasets we work with relate (i) tourism and crime in Italian provinces from 1985-2003, and (ii) foreign aid and real per capita GDP growth for a set of least developed countries (LDCs) from 1960-2000.
-We chose these studies because, in addition to offering a sharp contrast to Grunfeld, the associated data are strongly balanced, allow a relatively large number of N and T combinations, and are publicly available.
+Whereas the Grunfeld data related a firm's investment to its market value and capital stock, the next four datasets we work with relate (i) foreign aid and real per capita GDP growth for a set of least developed countries (LDCs) from 1960-2000; (ii) tourism and crime in Italian provinces from 1985-2003; (iii) taxes and growth in annual real per capital Gross Domestic Product (GDP) for a large cross-section of countries from 1961-2000; and (iv) taxes and growth in annual real per capita Personal Income data (PCPI) from US states from 1960-1999.
+We chose these studies because, in addition to offering a sharp contrast to Grunfeld, the associated data are strongly balanced, allow a relatively large number of N and T combinations, and were readily available.

 The first of these studies was published by Bruckner in 2013 in the Journal of Applied Econometrics.
 It estimates the effect of real per capita GDP growth on the growth in development aid for 44 countries over 25 years.
-Accordingly, our simulated datasets are comprised of these two variables.
-We use the maximum number of time periods (T=25) while allowing N to take on the values 5, 10, 15, 20, and 24 across the different experiments.
+Accordingly, our simulated datasets are comprised of these two variables.^{15,16} We use the maximum number of time periods (T=25) while allowing N to take on the values 5, 10, 15, 20, and 24 across the different experiments.